sora10pls/holoholo-text/README.md

 # holoholo-text
-Repository containing English text for Pokémon GO.
+A repository containing all text for Pokémon GO, in all available languages.
 Includes text from the latest release (0.305.0), as well as the latest remote text.

 # Credits